Skip to main content

 Why These Numbers Matter

 Behind every application is a potential healthcare provider, a professional who might address Texas’s growing needs.
-The rise in dental and medical school applications is a promising sign, but the declines in veterinary and podiatry applications are concerning.
-These gaps, if left unaddressed, can intensify existing disparities and leave critical needs unmet in the state’s healthcare landscape.
+The rise in dental, medical, and veterinary school applications is a promising sign, but the our community must come together to recruit and engage aspiring podiatrists.

 Sources: